Personal tools

 Metabolismo Energético Bacteriano (PT)

 O laboratório de Metabolismo Energético Bacteriano estuda o metabolismo de bactérias modelo que produzem energia pela respiração de compostos orgânicos ou inorgânicos, em vez de oxigénio.
 Nestes organismos os processos de respiração celular são muito diferentes dos organismos aeróbios.
 Em particular, investigamos as bases moleculares dos processos que permitem a um grande grupo de bactérias respirar compostos de enxofre (como sulfato e sulfito).
-Estas bactérias são organismos ancestrais que existiam muito antes do aparecimento do oxigénio na Terra, e que se encontram disseminadas no ambiente, (incluindo os intestinos de mamíferos).
-São organismos relevantes em diversas áreas como Bioremediação, Produção Biológica de Hidrogénio, Células de Combustível Biológicas, Biocorrosão e Tratamento de Esgotos.
-O estudo do metabolismo respiratório destes organismos é essencial para uma adequada exploração do seu potencial biotecnológico, e também para um melhor contrôle da sua actividade biológica, incluindo os seus potenciais efeitos adversos a nível ambiental e de saúde.
+Estas bactérias são organismos ancestrais que existiam muito antes do aparecimento do oxigénio na Terra, e que se encontram disseminadas no ambiente, (incluindo nos intestinos de mamíferos).
+São organismos relevantes em diversas áreas como a Saúde, Bioremediação, Produção Biológica de Hidrogénio, Células de Combustível Biológicas, Biocorrosão e Tratamento de Esgotos.
+O estudo do metabolismo respiratório destes organismos é essencial para uma adequada exploração do seu potencial biotecnológico, e também para um melhor controlo da sua atividade biológica, incluindo os seus potenciais efeitos adversos a nível ambiental e de saúde.

 top